brilam8/cse110-w21-group20/admin/meetings/021821-sprint-1-review.md

 Finished up how to page with redirect buttons to landing page and setup page

 Tommy:
 Basic functionalities of the active and settings page are done.
-CI/CD pipeline are fine.
+CI/CD pipeline is fine.
 As a group we decided to drop the settings page and join it with the set up page.
 Moving forward, I now work along with Ari on the set up page, need to make unit tests, and need to improve the pipeline.